-I propose that the contrast between English and Arabic is due to the fact that in Arabic word order is freer than the word order in English.
-For instance, the subject may precede the verb or follow it, and may even be separated from the verb by VP adjuncts when it follows the verb.
+I suggest that the contrast between English and Arabic is due to the fact that in Arabic word order is freer than the word order in English.
+For instance, in Arabic, the subject may precede the verb or follow it, and may even be separated from the verb by VP adjuncts when it follows the verb.
 This fact explains the distribution of FQs as seen above, and illustrated further below:

-- (70) a. dakhala ?ila al-maqha kull-u aT-Tullab-i. came.into.3M.SG to the-cafe all-NOM the-students-GEN 'All the students came into the cafe.' - b. aT-Tullab-u dakhal-u ?ila al-maqha kull-u=hum. the-students-NOM came.into-3M.PL to the-cafe all-NOM=3M.PL 'The students all came into the cafe.'

-- (71) a. aT-Tullab-u dakhal-u ?ila al-maqha kull-u-hum fi thati alwaqti. the-students-NOM came.into-3M.PL to the-cafe all-MOM=3M.PL at same time 'The students came into the cafe all at the same time.' - b. dakhala ?ila al-maqha kull-u aT-Tullab-i fi thati alwaqti. came.into.3M.SG to the-cafe all-NOM the-students-GEN at same time 'All the students came into the cafe at the same time.'
+- (70) a. dakhala ?ila al-maqha kull-u aT-Tullab-i. came.into.3M.SG to the-café all-NOM the-students-GEN 'All the students came into the café.' - b. aT-Tullab-u dakhal-u ?ila al-maqha kull-u=hum. the-students-NOM came.into-3M.PL to the-café all-NOM=3M.PL 'The students all came into the café.' - (71) a. aT-Tullab-u dakhal-u ?ila al-maqha kull-u-hum fi thati alwaqti. the-students-NOM came.into-3M.PL to the-café all-MOM=3M.PL at same time 'The students came into the café all at the same time.' - b. dakhala ?ila al-maqha kull-u aT-Tullab-i fi thati alwaqti. came.into.3M.SG to the-café all-NOM the-students-GEN at same time 'All the students came into the café at the same time.'

-This difference between Arabic on the one hand and English and French on the other hand needs to be explained, however, but I will leave a thorough investigation of this issue to future work.
+This difference between Arabic on the one hand and English and French on the other requires a more thorough investigation, however, which I leave to future work.